hl7dk/kl-gateway-rehab/input/pagecontent/index.md

 * A reference to the ServiceRequest, that started the CarePlan
 * A reference to the Citizen
 * An explaination for cancelling the CarePlan before its completion
-* A timing consisting of a count, duration and durationUnit to express the time granted to the intervention e.g. "8 times with a duration of 60min"
 * A reference to the organization that delivers the intervention
 * Three FHIR status attributes (status, intent, activity.detail.status)